Star Wars: Duel of the Fates: Plot

 After defeating them, Rey, in a moment of anger, uses Force lightning to kill one of the Knights upon recalling that they were responsible for her parents' deaths.
 Fearing her descent into darkness, Rey decides to go to Mortis alone, leaving Poe and Chewbacca to return to the Resistance base.

 Back on Coruscant, Finn leads a revolution against the First Order, aided by droids, citizens, and rebelling stormtroopers.
 Leia, Poe, Chewbacca, Lando, and a Resistance army arrive to join the fight.
 With the First Order's defeat, Hux takes his own life.
 After escaping captivity, Rose reconfigures the hyperdrive of the First Order's flagship, sending it crashing into Coruscant as it attempts to flee.

 Kylo and Rey arrive on Mortis, where Kylo experiences a vision of his father, Han Solo, while Rey sees a vision of her parents — whom Kylo reveals he killed.
-The two clash in a fierce battle, during which Kylo blinds Rey before approaching a Jedi Temple rumored to house an ancient power.
+The two clash in a fierce battle, during which Kylo blinds Rey before approaching a monastery rumored to house an ancient power.
 There, he is confronted by the spirit of Luke Skywalker.
 Despite Luke’s warnings, Kylo presses forward, while Luke offers guidance to Rey, who faces Kylo once again.
 Rey declares that her former masters were wrong to reject the dark side and embraces both light and dark, using this newfound balance to defeat Kylo.

 Kylo attempts to kill Rey by draining her life energy, but Leia reaches him through the Force and persuades him to stop.
 Kylo transfers his own life energy to Rey, healing her but sacrificing himself.
 Before dying, his last words reveal Rey’s surname is Solana.
 Nearing death, Rey is visited by the spirits of Luke, Yoda, and Obi-Wan Kenobi, who offer her a choice to die and rest.

 Back at the Resistance base, Finn, Poe, Rose, and Chewbacca are honored with medals.
 Finn and Rose settle on Modesta, where they raise Force-sensitive children.
 Rey visits their home, promising to teach the children about the Force and the importance of maintaining the balance between light and dark to ensure lasting peace across the galaxy.